 Browse the web with Google Chrome on Windows 10 and Windows 11 now faster than ever before with new enhancements.

 Both Microsoft and Google are trying to reduce the priority of background tabs by restricting JavaScript.
-So far, efforts have paid off CPU usage, of GPU and of of Chromium-based browsers, and there's more memory, CPU, and GPU for the foreground tabs you're using at the time.chrome jpg
+So far, efforts have paid off CPU usage, GPU and Chromium-based browser memory and there is more memory, CPU and GPU for the tabs in the foreground you are currently using.

-As we mentioned, Google's solution was limited to background tabs.
-THE in the past it didn't focus on using background windows or windows that were minimized to the taskbar or moved out s.
-These windows were treated like background tabs, Chrome's performance was significantly better.
+As mentioned, Google's solution was limited to background tabs.
+The company in the past did not focus on the use of background windows or windows that were minimized to the taskbar or moved off-screen.
+These windows were treated as background tabs, Chrome was much better.

 Based on this feature, Google began preparing a project called "Native Window Occlusion" to reduce the use of background tabs that are not visible to the user.